moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

 Step 5: Plan arms motions with MoveIt Move Group Interface.
 -----------------------------------------------------------

-After ensuring our integration is correct, the most interesting part is to plan robot motion with the Moveit API and see our robots moving in Gazebo.
+After ensuring our integration is correct, the most interesting part is to plan robot motion with the MoveIt API and see our robots moving in Gazebo.
 This step shows how to prepare the dependenies and write code for planning simple motions for the arms and hands.

 We need to include some dependenies in the robot's package ``CMakeLists.txt`` file.
 They are packages to enable using moveit group interface and utility package to describe the arms target poses.
 Here is a link to a `minimal CMakeLists.txt <https://github.com/Robotawi/panda_arms_ws/blob/master/src/panda_multiple_arms/CMakeLists.txt>`_ file used in this step.